Cuban intervention in Angola: Aftermath

 In a national ceremony on 7 December 1988, all Cubans killed in Africa were buried in cemeteries across the island.
 According to Cuban government figures, during all of the Cuban foreign intervention missions carried out in Africa from the early 1960s to the withdrawal of the last soldier from Angola on 25 May 1991, a total of 2,289 Cubans were killed.
 Other analysts have noted that of 36,000 Cuban troops committed to fighting in Angola from 1975 to 1979, combat deaths were close to 5,000 in number.

-Free elections in Namibia were held in November 1989 with SWAPO taking 57% of the vote in spite of Pretoria's attempts to swing the elections in favor of other parties. (see Martti Ahtisaari and History of Namibia).
+Free elections in Namibia were held in November 1989 with SWAPO taking 57% of the vote in spite of Pretoria's attempts to swing the elections in favor of other parties.
 Namibia gained independence in March 1990.

 The situation in Angola was anything but settled and the country continued to be ravaged by civil war for more than a decade.
 The MPLA won the 1992 election, however eight opposition parties rejected the 1992 election as rigged.
 UNITA sent peace negotiators to the capital, where the MPLA murdered them, along with thousands of UNITA members.
 Savimbi was still ready to continue the elections.
 The MPLA then massacred tens of thousands of UNITA voters nationwide, in an event known as the Halloween Massacre.
 UNITA leader Jonas Savimbi would not accept the results and refused to join the Angolan parliament as opposition.
 Again UNITA took up arms, financed with the sale of blood diamonds.
 The civil war ended in 2002 after Jonas Savimbi was killed in battle.